-Jere Beasley and Environmental Section Head Rhon Jones, along with a team of lawyers from the law firm Beasley Allen, represented Gov. Bentley’s office in this litigation.
-Jones, along with lawyers Parker Miller, Jenna Day, and Rick Stratton, were deputized by Alabama Attorney General Luther Strange as deputy attorneys general for the State of Alabama in this case.
+Jere Beasley and Environmental Section Head Rhon Jones, along with a team of lawyers from Beasley Allen, represented Gov. Bentley’s office in this litigation.
+Jones, along with lawyers Parker Miller, Jenna Fulk, and Rick Stratton, were deputized by Alabama Attorney General Luther Strange as deputy attorneys general for the State of Alabama.

 The Deepwater Horizon oil drilling platform exploded about 100 miles off Alabama’s coast on April 20, 2010, killing 11 workers.
-The Macondo well spewed oil into the Gulf of Mexico for 87 days before it was capped on July 15, 2010.
-The spill is considered the largest man-made environmental disaster in United States history and one of the largest in world history.
-The spill devastated Alabama’s beaches, its tourism industry, and businesses throughout the State, causing Alabama to suffer substantial tax losses and environmental impacts.
+The Macondo well spewed oil into the Gulf of Mexico for 87 days before responders capped it on July 15.
+The spill is the largest man-made environmental disaster in United States history and one of the largest in world history.
+The spill devastated Alabama’s beaches, its tourism industry, and businesses throughout the State.
+Damages caused Alabama to suffer brutal tax losses and environmental impacts.

 WSFA – BP to pay Alabama $2.3 billion for oil spill